 Significance must be assessed on adequate data.
 Only 26 of the sites located and documented during the four field seasons have been systematically tested (due to time and budgetary constraints) and adequate data are available from these sites.
 Evaluation of specific site significance for the remaining sites must await systematic testing.
 However, because a majority of the sites occur in relation to four tephra units, it is possible to consider the collective significance of all sites for delineating the prehistory and history of the Upper Susitna River Valley.
-From this perspective, all sites located to date (with the exception of TLM 033) appear to qualify for the National Register of Historic Places.

-Given this level of significance it may be appropriate to nominate these sites to the National Register as an archeological district because of the unique opportunity the known sites in this area (as well as yet undiscovered sites) have for addressing questions concerning the prehistory of a large portion of Interior Alaska which is presently not well defined.
-If a nomination of this type is made, it should be done in concert with the State Historic Preservation Officer.
+Given this level of significance it may be appropriate to evaluate these sites in terms of a potential archeological district because of the unique opportunity the known sites in this area (as well as yet undiscovered sites) have for addressing questions concerning the prehistory of a large portion of Interior Alaska which is presently not well defined.